McCleskey v. Kemp: Impact

 McCleskey v.
 Kemp has bearing on claims broader than those involving the death penalty.
 McCleskey has been used to illustrate that claims based on government denial of "equal protection of the laws" to racial minorities may fail unless something more than discriminatory effect can be shown.
 The Supreme Court generally requires, in addition to discriminatory effect, for a discriminatory purpose to be shown as the government's motivation for creating the law in the first place (See: Washington v.
 Davis, and Personnel Administrator of Massachusetts v.
 Feeney, for further clarification of this concept).
 Overall, McCleskey may be seen to clarify the Supreme Court's desire to punish discriminatory acts by government rather than merely discriminatory effects.
 At the same time federal and state governments choosing to use executions continue to carry out their deadly work with full and undeniable knowledge that the practice is tainted by racial bias, similar the pre-Furman practices made unconstitutional in 1972.

 Michelle Alexander, author of The New Jim Crow, has criticized the decision:

 McClesky versus Kemp has immunized the criminal justice system from judicial scrutiny for racial bias.
 It has made it virtually impossible to challenge any aspect, criminal justice process, for racial bias in the absence of proof of intentional discrimination, conscious, deliberate bias ...
 Evidence of conscious intentional bias is almost impossible to come by in the absence of some kind of admission.
 But the U.S. Supreme Court has said that the courthouse doors are closed to claims of racial bias in the absence of that kind of evidence, which has really immunized the entire criminal justice system from judicial and to a large extent public scrutiny of the severe racial disparities and forms of racial discrimination that go on every day unchecked by our courts and our legal process.

-Warren McCleskey (March 17, 1945 – September 25, 1991) was executed by electrocution in September 1991.
+Warren McCleskey was executed by electrocution on September 25, 1991.
+At a clemency hearing, two jurors from his case told the Georgia State Board of Pardons and Paroles that they would've voted for life in prison had they known the inmate who testified that McCleskey had pulled the trigger was an informant with an incentive to obtain leniency in his own case.
+Before his execution, McCleskey asked his family to not be bitter and decried capital punishment.
+He did not admit to being the triggerman, but apologized to Officer Schlatt's family for having been complicit in his murder.

 On the other hand, some academics have argued that the impact of McCleskey v.
 Kemp has largely been overstated.
 Even though McCleskey v.
-Kemp seems to dismiss statistical racial disparities as doctrinally irrelevant in equal protection claims, admissions statistics have been used in judicial opinions, such as Grutter v.
+Kemp seems to dismiss statistical racial disparities as doctrinally irrelevant in equal protection claims, admissions statistics have been used in judicial opinions, such as the now abrogated Grutter v.
 Bollinger.